 Writing with magenta ink is certainly a little out of character!
 I don’t have a lot to do with pink as I wore it as my school uniform for 6 years in high school and never quite fully recovered.
 Here is some experimentation with pink flowers using the magenta ink (and the raw sienna again!) – decoration for my Sunday note page.

 I feel very privileged to have been sent a set of these colours as I know that it is very hard to find stock of De Atramentis Inks at the moment (please don’t ask me where to buy it as I not sure myself!)
-I am having fun trying different ways of mixing ink in a measured way either with eye dropper (these are bottles made by Derivan) or just syringing into a half filled convertor/ cartridge and shaking it up.
+I am having fun trying different ways of mixing ink in a measured way either with eyedropper (these are bottles made by Derivan) or just syringing into a half-filled converter/ cartridge and shaking it up.
 As you can see my brown ink is going down very fast!
 I might have to start rationing…but oh!
 I love that raw sienna mixed ink!